Boyko Borisov: Early life and family

 Borisov was born in 1959 in Bankya (then a village, today a town, part of Stolichna Municipality) to the Ministry of Internal Affairs official Metodi Borisov and elementary school teacher Veneta Borisova.
-Borisov has claimed that his grandfather was executed by the communists for being a Nikola Petkov supporter in the wake of the Bulgarian coup d'état of 1944.
+Borisov has claimed that his grandfather was executed by the communists for being a Nikola Petkov supporter in the wake of the 1944 Bulgarian coup d'état.
 This has been disputed, however, as Nikola Petkov was still an ally of the communist insurgents in 1944.
-Furthermore, Borisov's later rise within the ranks of communist-era security services would have been unlikely with such family background.
-Other sources point that Borisov's grandfather either died during a criminal incident, or that both his grandfathers died peacefully in the 1960s and 1970s.
+Furthermore, Borisov's later rise within the ranks of the communist-era security services would have been unlikely with such a family background.
+Other sources point out that Borisov's grandfather either died during a criminal incident or that both his grandfathers died peacefully in the 1960s and 1970s.

-In 1977, Borisov graduated from Bankya's high school with excellent grades.
+In 1977, Borisov graduated from Bankya High School with excellent grades.
 Between 1982 and 1990, he assumed different positions in the Ministry of Internal Affairs as a firefighter and later as a professor at the Police Academy in Sofia.
 As a National Security Office member, Borisov took part in the protection of crops and haylofts during the name-changing campaign towards ethnic Turks in the 1980s.
 From 1985 to 1990, Borisov was a lecturer at the Higher Institute for Police Officers Training and Scientific Research of the Ministry of Interior.

-Borisov quit the Ministry in 1991 with the rank of major, after formally refusing to renounce his Communist Party membership, or "depoliticise".
+Borisov quit the Ministry in 1991 with the rank of major, after formally refusing to renounce his Communist Party membership or "depoliticise".
 In 1991, he founded a private security company, Ipon-1.
 He subsequently became bodyguard to Bulgaria's last communist leader, Todor Zhivkov, after the latter was overthrown in 1989, and to Simeon II.
 Borisov has been claiming participation in karate championships since 1978, serving as the coach of the Bulgarian national team and a referee of international matches.
-He said to United States President Barack Obama that he has a 7th dan black belt in karate, but his coach denied this, and stated that Borisov has never been even a karate competitor, but only an administrator of the team.
+He said to United States President Barack Obama that he has a 7th dan black belt in karate, but his coach denied this, and stated that Borisov has never even been a karate competitor, but only an administrator of the team.

 Borisov is divorced, but for a number of years lived with Tsvetelina Borislavova, head of Bulgarian American Credit Bank.
 Borisov has a daughter, Veneta, from his former marriage to the physician Stela.
 Borisov also has a sister, Krasimira Ivanova.

 Civil servant

 Boyko Borisov was the Chief Secretary of the Bulgarian Ministry of Interior between 2001 and 2005, with the rank of General.
 During that period, he became famous for getting the notorious mobster Sreten Jocić apprehended.

-In the 2005 parliamentary elections he was a parliamentary candidate of the National Movement Simeon II; he was elected in two regions but decided to retain his job as Chief Secretary of the Ministry.
+In the 2005 Bulgarian parliamentary election, he was a parliamentary candidate of the National Movement Simeon II; he was elected in two regions but decided to retain his job as Chief Secretary of the Ministry.
 Later in 2005, he resigned from that post, instead of standing as a candidate in the mayoral election in Sofia.
 He was elected as Mayor and succeeded Stefan Sofiyanski.
 He was re-elected in the 2007 election.